aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axisbins/_index.md

 ```

-Gets the width of axis bin
+Gets the width of the axis bin.

 **Returns:**
 double